Constant Time Graph Neural Networks: Experiments

-\textbf{Experiments for Q5:} We analyzed the instances when neighbor sampling succeeds and fails for a variety of models.
-First, we used the Barabasi--Albert model (BA model) \citep{BAmodel} to generate input graphs.
-The degree distribution of the BA model follows a power law, which indicates neighbor sampling will fail to approximate GCNs (Proposition \ref{gcn}, Assumption 6).
-We used two-layer GraphSAGE-GCN, GATs, and GCNs with ReLU activation.
-We used ten-dimensional vectors from the i.i.d. standard multivariate normal distribution as the node features.
-We used the same number $r$ of samples in the first and second layer, i.e., $r = r^{(1)} = r^{(2)}$, and we changed the value of $r$ from $8$ to $1000$.
-We used graphs with $n = r^2$ nodes.
-Note that if constant time approximation is possible, the error is bounded as the number of samples increases even if the number of nodes increases.
-Figure \ref{fig: plot} (e) shows that the error of GCNs linearly increases, even if the number of samples increases.
-However, the errors of GraphSAGE-GCN and GATs gradually decrease as the number of samples increases.
-This indicates that we cannot bound the approximation error of GCNs however the large number of examples we use.
+We analyze the instances when neighbor sampling succeeds and fails for a variety of models.
+First, we use the Barabasi--Albert (BA) model \cite{BAmodel}.
+The degree distribution of the BA model follows a power law, which indicates neighbor sampling will fail to approximate GCNs (Propositions \ref{gcn} and \ref{prop: GCN}).
+We use ten-dimensional vectors from the i.i.d. standard multivariate normal distribution as the node features.
+We use two-layer GraphSAGE-GCN, GATs, and GCNs with ReLU activation.
+We use the same number $r$ of samples in the first and second layer, i.e., $r = r^{(1)} = r^{(2)} \in [8, 1000]$ and use graphs with $n = r^2$ nodes.
+Specifically, we (1) iterate $r$ from $8$ to $1000$, (2) set $n = r^2$, (3) generate 10 graphs with $n$ nodes using the BA model, (4) choose the node that has the maximum degree for each generated graph, (5) calculate the exact embeddings and its estimate for each chosen node with $r$ samples, i.e., $r^{(1)} = r^{(2)} = r$, and (6) calculate the approximation error.
+We use the maximum degree node in step (4) because this is the hardest case and thus shows a clear distinction between appropriate and inappropriate situations.
+Low degree nodes with a few neighboring nodes are easy to approximate even with an inappropriate configuration.
+We focus on the hardest case to illustrate the distinction clearly in the following analysis.

+Figure \ref{fig: plot} (e) shows that the error of GCNs linearly increases, even if the number of samples increases while the errors of GraphSAGE-GCN and GATs gradually decrease.
 This is consistent with Proposition \ref{gcn}.
-This result indicates that the approximation of GCNs requires close supervision when the input graph is a social network, because the degree distribution of a social network presents the power law as the BA model.
+This result indicates that the approximation of GCNs requires close supervision when the input graph is a social network because the degree distribution of a social network presents the power law as the BA model.